-This report builds upon previous reports (Goodwin et al., 2002; Popp, Vickery, and Miller, 2005; Popp, Kemper, and Miller, 2007; Kemper, Popp, and Miller, 2009; Popp et al., 2010; McGraw, Popp, and Miller, 2011; McGraw, Popp, and Miller, 2012; English, Popp, and Miller, 2013, 2014, 2017, 2019, 2020, and 2021) and utilizes data for 2020, the most recent year that relevant IMPLAN data were available.
+This report builds upon previous reports (Goodwin et al., 2002; Popp, Vickery, and Miller, 2005; Popp, Kemper, and Miller, 2007; Kemper, Popp, and Miller, 2009; Popp et al., 2010; McGraw, Popp, and Miller, 2011; McGraw, Popp, and Miller, 2012; English, Popp, and Miller, 2013, 2014, 2017, 2019, 2020, 2021; and English and Popp, 2022) and utilizes data for 2021, the most recent year that relevant IMPLAN data were available.

-As in our previous reports, the economic contribution of Arkansas' Aggregate Agriculture Sector was computed using data and input-output (I-O) modeling software (IMPLAN version 3.1) from IMPLAN Group, LLC; formerly Minnesota IMPLAN Group, Inc. (MIG).
-Data here are reported for 2020 (IMPLAN, 2022b).
+As in our previous reports, the economic contribution of Arkansas' Aggregate Agriculture Sector was computed using data and input-output (I-O) modeling products from IM-PLAN Group, LLC; formerly Minnesota IMPLAN Group, Inc. (MIG).
+Data here are reported for 2021, with contributions modeled using the IMPLAN Cloud application (IMPLAN, 2023).
 Contributions are reported in terms of employment, labor income, and value added (introduced previously and described in depth in section 1.3).
 The only sectors included as part of the Aggregate Agriculture Sector in the analysis are those directly producing agricultural products, processing raw agricultural products, or providing agricultural services to producers.
 Any sector less than 100% tied to agriculture (e.g., restaurants, grocery stores, fertilizer manufacturers, or distributors) is not included as part of the Aggregate Agriculture Sector.

-Aggregate Agriculture is broadly defined as the sum of Crops, Animal Agriculture, Forestry, and the Agriculture-Related Sectors.
+Aggregate Agriculture is broadly defined as the sum of Crops, Animal Agriculture, Forestry, and the Agriculture-

+Related Sectors.
 Aggregate Agriculture includes all of the IM-PLAN industries listed in Appendix A, Tables A1-A4.
 While previous reports present individual contribution results for the Crops, Animal Agriculture, and Forestry sectors, inconsistencies in available data have limited the possibilities for accurately separating out these sectors.
 Therefore, the results of this study are presented only for the Aggregate Agriculture Sector.